Serpentine Belt Diagnosis

 Today's automotive belts are made of neoprene or EPDM.
-These belts squeal if there’s not enough tension or if the belt is worn and stretched.
-Today's EPDM belts last much longer, because the material used in them has more elasticity.
+EPDM belts last much longer because the material used in them has more elasticity.
 This additional elasticity makes them much less vulnerable to cracking.
+These belts squeal if there's not enough tension or if the belt is worn and stretched.
 It's best to use a belt wear gauge when considering the replacement of a belt.

 A good belt rides a little above the pulley to allow dirt and debris a pathway out of the belt system.
 As the Neoprene or EPDM belt wears, the gap between the pulley and the ribbed belt begins to decrease.
-It rides deeper into the grooves of the pulleys and prevents dirt and debris from leaving the belt system.
+It rides deeper into the grooves and prevents dirt and debris from leaving the belt system.
 This is known as hydroplaning.
-It may not be noticed, because of the belt's ability to resist cracking, it may appear to be fine.
+It may not be noticeable because of the belt's ability to resist cracking.

-EPDM belts are designed to resist noise and cracking.
-This is why a belt wear gauge is best for diagnosing many automotive belts.
-A loss of 5% of the belt's material will result in a loss of belt performance.
+A belt wear gauge is best for diagnosing most automotive belts.
+A loss of 5% of the belt's material results in a loss of belt performance.
 A belt wear gauge measures the depth of the belt.
-On a new EPDM serpentine belt, the gauge would raise above the ribs.
-If the belt is worn, the gauge will sink into the belt, indicating the need for replacement.
+On a new EPDM serpentine belt, the gauge rises above the ribs.
+If the belt is worn, the gauge sinks into the belt, indicating the need for replacement.